guidofaecke/tapog/INSTALL.md

 Follow all the instructions of the manual until after `make && make modules install`.
 This might take a while (one slow core in my use case)... grab a couple beers or a pizza, watch some episodes of your favorite TV show/DVD collection/DVR or go back to your smoker and check on them ribs/brisket... or go to bed and check the result in the morning... or whatever you like to do.

 A couple steps later you wil read `Optional: Installing firmware`.
 Just install it.
+There is always a piece of hardware that might need it (NIC/SCSI/CPU/GPU/Audio/USB, you name it..)

 When the time comes to install the logger as stated as ``, use `emerge app-admin/rsyslog` instead.